Knowledge base

 2Left-click.

-To select the entire table:
+How to select the entire table:

 1Position your mouse pointer over the 4-headed arrow icon situated at the top-left of the table.